Onset of color transparency in holographic light-front QCD: Introduction

 \section{Introduction}

-Color transparency (CT) is a unique prediction of QCD, the theory of the fundamental constituents of hadrons, quarks and gluons.
-It represents the ability of a hadron produced at large momentum transfer $Q$ in a hard exclusive process to transit a nucleus with reduced absorption.
-This property reflects the fact that the dynamics of a hadron produced in a hard scattering reaction is dominated by its valence Fock state where its quark constituents have small transverse separation $a_\perp \propto 1/ Q$, and thus propagate as a small-size color-singlet~\cite{Brodsky:1988xz, Brodsky:1994kf, Dutta:2012ii, Jain:1995dd}.
-For example, the semi-exclusive electroproduction process $e A \to e' H X$, where the hadron $H$ is produced with a large transverse momentum opposite to the scattered lepton, is dominated by the hard scattering of its valence quark constituents with small transverse separation of order $1/Q$.
-The produced hadron thus propagates as a small color-singlet, and the effects of the nuclear environment are suppressed.
-The same principle underlies the theory of hard exclusive reactions~\cite{Lepage:1980fj} as well as predictions such as QCD counting rules for hadronic form factors and hard-scattering exclusive cross sections~\cite{Brodsky:1973kr, Matveev:ra}.
-Measurements of CT can thus distinguish between the predictions of conventional hadronic and nuclear physics and the onset of quark and gluonic degrees of freedom.
+Color transparency (CT) is a unique prediction of quantum chromodynamics QCD, the~theory of the fundamental constituents of hadrons, quarks and gluons.
+CT represents the ability of a hadron produced at large momentum transfer, $Q$, in a hard exclusive process to transit a nucleus with reduced absorption.
+This property reflects the fact that the dynamics of a hadron produced in a hard scattering reaction is dominated by its valence Fock state where its quark constituents have small transverse separation, $a_\perp \propto 1/ Q$, and,~thus, propagate as a small-size \mbox{color-singlet~\cite{Brodsky:1988xz, Brodsky:1994kf, Dutta:2012ii, Jain:1995dd}}.
+For~example, the~semi-exclusive electroproduction process $e A \to e' H X$, where the hadron $H$ is produced with a large transverse momentum opposite to the scattered lepton, is dominated by the hard scattering of its valence quark constituents with small transverse separation of the order of $1/Q$.
+The~produced hadron, thus, propagates as a small color-singlet, and~the effects of the nuclear environment are suppressed.
+The~same principle underlies the theory of hard exclusive reactions~\cite{Lepage:1980fj}, as~well as predictions such as QCD counting rules for hadronic form factors (FFs) and hard-scattering exclusive cross sections~\cite{Brodsky:1973kr, Brodsky:1974vy, Matveev:ra}.
+Here, $X$ stands for the inclusive sum of all produced final states.
+Measurements of CT can, thus, distinguish between the predictions of conventional hadronic and nuclear physics and the onset of quark and gluonic degrees of~freedom.

-The reduced nuclear absorption as a function of momentum transfer has been confirmed in many semi-exclusive hard scattering reactions including the electroproduction of mesons $e A \to e' M X$, where an isolated meson is produced at high transverse momentum squared of order $Q^2 > 3 ~ {\rm GeV}^2$.
-Overviews of the color transparency measurements are given Refs.~\cite{Jain:1995dd, Dutta:2012ii, ElFassi:2012hsy}.
-However, a recent measurement of the electroproduction of protons by the Hall C Collaboration at JLab~\cite{Bhetuwal:2020jes}, does not observe CT in quasielastic $^{12} {\rm C(e,e’p)}$ for $Q^2$ up to 14.2 GeV$^2$, thus setting strong constraints for the onset of color transparency for baryons.
+The reduced nuclear absorption as a function of momentum transfer has been confirmed in many semi-exclusive hard scattering reactions including the electroproduction of mesons, $e A \to e' M X$, where an isolated meson is produced at high transverse momentum squared of order $Q^2 > 3 ~ {\rm GeV}^2$.
+Overviews of the CT measurements are given {in} Refs.~\cite{Jain:1995dd, Dutta:2012ii, ElFassi:2012hsy}.
+However, a~recent measurement of the electroproduction of protons by the Hall C Collaboration at the Jefferson Laboratory (JLab)~\cite{Bhetuwal:2020jes}, does not observe CT in quasielastic $^{12}{\rm C}(e,e’p)$ for $Q^2$ up to 14.2 GeV$^2$, thus, setting strong constraints for the onset of CT for~baryons.